Quit Social Media (2016)

 Most successful social circles are ones where there is a barrier to entry.
 In life we do not let everyone into the friend circle.
 Having a barrier to entry model may work well for an online community, although this remains to be seen.
 Were there any successful experiments with paid social media?

-• ryandv an hour ago
+• ryandv a year ago

 I would rephrase it further to "quit ad-based media."
 The problems and conflicts of interest introduced by an ad-based revenue model were discussed long before the advent of the modern Web and social media; the relationship between the advertisement industry and mass media (television, radio) was already discussed in depth in the late 20th century [0]: